MrAlexLau/braise/README.md

 See the `examples` folder for specific examples of the `braise` and `craise` methods.

 ### Rails applications
-It is recommend that you put the braise gem in your `:development` group in the Gemfile:
+It is recommend that you put the braise gem in the `:development` group in the Gemfile:
 ```
   group :development do
     # ...other development gems